lemniskett/odoo/README.md

 Example Odoofile with postgresql included is available in `example`

 ## Odoo Configuration
-Instead of config file, you can use environment variables to configure the container:
+Instead of config file, you can use `config` scope to configure the container:
 ```hcl
 odoo "15" {
   ...